nodejs/node/doc/api/errors.md

 <a id="ERR_INVALID_PROTOCOL"></a>
 ### ERR_INVALID_PROTOCOL

-An invalid `options.protocol` is passed.
+An invalid `options.protocol` was passed.

 <a id="ERR_INVALID_REPL_EVAL_CONFIG"></a>
 ### ERR_INVALID_REPL_EVAL_CONFIG

-Both `breakEvalOnSigint` and `eval` options are set in the REPL config, which is not supported.
+Both `breakEvalOnSigint` and `eval` options were set in the REPL config, which is not supported.

 <a id="ERR_INVALID_SYNC_FORK_INPUT"></a>
 ### ERR_INVALID_SYNC_FORK_INPUT